 Scribe’s data integration platforms, Scribe Online and Scribe Insight, make it easier to comply with GDPR with:

 - Centralized Management/Governance – Many point-to-point integrations scattered in different departments expose a business to greater compliance risks.
 Scribe’s integration platforms, on the other hand, give you a single place to organize all your integrations, making it easier to find where personal data is stored and simpler to govern the flow of personal data.

-- Automation for Responding to GDPR Requests – Scribe’s platforms offer create, read, update and delete capabilities that can help you automate your response to “what do you know about me” and “forget about me” requests.
+- Automation for Responding to GDPR Requests – Scribe’s platforms offer create, read, update and delete capabilities that can help you automate and accelerate your response to “what do you know about me” and “forget about me” requests.